A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Experiments

 To systematically assess metric behavior under varying data scales and anomaly densities, a stratified sampling design is adopted with three control dimensions: sequence length, contamination rate, and repetition.

 Sequence lengths are set to 5k, 10k, and 50k, corresponding to short, medium, and long time series scenarios.
 Anomaly segment lengths and local window parameters are scaled proportionally to maintain comparability.
 Contamination rates are set to 5\%, 10\%, 15\%, and 20\%, covering sparse, moderate, and dense anomaly distributions.
-For repetition, each (length × contamination × random seed) combination is independently generated 60 times to control stochastic variation and ensure statistical confidence.
+For each synthetic configuration, 9 independent datasets are generated with distinct random seeds to control stochastic variation.
+Combined with the real-world benchmarks (up to 3 curves $\times$ 3 datasets), this yields a diverse evaluation corpus spanning both controlled and naturalistic conditions.